 As for disclosure, the same continuity was not found.
 For instance, both Sen. Wicker and Sen. Moran’s proposals require reporting of NIL activities within five and seven days, respectively, and Sen. Rubio left the exact timeline of reporting to the discretion of the association.
 In contrast, Sen. Booker and Sen. Blumenthal’s bill alongside Sen. Murphy and Rep. Trahan’s does not specifically outline a disclosure process or timeline for student-athletes and agents alike.
 However, many of the proposals open the door for certain governing entities to establish a reporting structure.

-On the topic of governing entities, we see Sen. Rubio, Rep. Gonzales and Rep. Cleaver, Sen. Wicker, and Sen. Moran all relied on the Federal Trade Commission (FTC) to establish or enforce their respective acts.
+On the topic of governing entities, we see Sen. Rubio, Rep. Gonzalez and Rep. Cleaver, Sen. Wicker, and Sen. Moran all relied on the Federal Trade Commission (FTC) to establish or enforce their respective acts.
 Sen. Wicker, though, much like the remaining two bills, has instead drafted a vision for creating an independent “Entity” to regulate and provide education to student-athletes.
 Tasked with similar governance responsibilities, the “College Athlete Bill of Rights” and “Amateur Athletes Protection and Compensation Act of 2021″ would berth the Commission on College Athletics and the Amateur Intercollegiate Athletics Corporation (AIAC).
 These governing organizations relieve administrative responsibility from the NCAA and specifically require current or former student-athletes to serve as committee members.

 Another area of consensus among the bills lies in payments and their dissociation from tuition, room and board, other academically-tied expenses, and non-athletically conducted hourly work.
 Despite Sen. Wicker having closely aligned his payment framework with the NCAA’s call to be commensurate with fair market value, the “Collegiate Athlete Compensation Rights Act” matches its peers on the restriction of associations, conferences, and institutions to limit compensation for student-athletes.